terrameijar/useful_scripts/README.md

-# useful_scripts
+# Useful scripts
-A collection of useful Shell and Python scripts to automate boring tasks.
+A collection of useful Shell and Python scripts to automate boring  or otherwise tedious tasks on a PC.